 In the event of your death, your annuity income may continue to be paid to a surviving spouse, civil partner or dependant if you have selected a joint life annuity.
 If you choose this option, the dependant may be asked to prove that they are financially dependent on you.

 The lifetime allowance is the maximum amount of pension savings you can build up without having to pay a tax charge.
-The amount is set by the government and is currently £1,073,100 for the 2021/2022 tax year.
-Whenever you draw benefits from a pension scheme, these are tested against the lifetime allowance and your pension provider will tell you the percentage of the lifetime allowance you have used.
+The amount is set by the government and is currently £1,073,100 for the 2023/24 tax year.

 Money purchase schemes are also known as defined contribution pension schemes.
 They provide benefits on retirement based on

 - the amount of money that has been paid in to the scheme

 - how long this money has been invested

 Money purchase schemes cover a wide range of different pension plans.
 Some are provided by employers—employer-sponsored schemes—and others are personal, or individual, schemes.

 The ability for you to shop around and buy an annuity from any annuity provider, not just the company that provides your pension.
 This option enables you to search for the best annuity rate for you.

 A pension annuity is an annuity purchased with the proceeds of a pension plan, which pays a guaranteed, regular income for life.
 The income payable from this type of annuity is not linked to the performance of investments.